 - Sexual violence and sexual harassment can occur between two children of any age and sex - It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children - Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment - Sexual violence and sexual harassment exist on a continuum and may overlap, they can occur online and offline (both physical and verbal) and are never acceptable.
-It is important that all victims are taken seriously and offered appropriate support - Staff should be aware that some groups are potentially more at risk - Evidence shows girls, children with SEND and LGBT children are potentially at greater risk.
-Also, pupils with certain medical or physical health conditions can face additional safeguarding challenges, both online and offline - Staff at Repton are alert to the potential for inappropriate pupil relationships, and the potential for child on child abuse, in the boarding setting.
+It is important that all victims are taken seriously and offered appropriate support - Staff should be aware that some groups are potentially more at risk - Evidence shows girls, children with SEND and children who are lesbian, gay, bisexual or gender questioning are potentially at greater risk.
+Also, pupils with certain medical or physical health conditions can face additional safeguarding challenges, both online and offline. - Staff at Repton are alert to the potential for inappropriate pupil relationships, and the potential for child on child abuse, in the boarding setting.

+16.1.2.
 Staff should be aware of the importance of:

-- making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up - not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys" - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts - educating pupils on why child to child abuse is unacceptable - the likelihood that girls are more likely to be victims and boys perpetrators - the fact that a child may be LGBT is not in itself an inherent risk factor for harm, however children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT whether they are or not can be just as vulnerable as children who identify as LGBT.
-Risks can be compounded where children who are LGBT lack a trusted adult with whom they can be open.
-Staff should endeavour to reduce the additional barriers faced, and provide a safe space for them to speak out or share their concerns with a member of staff. - All staff should understand, that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding child on child abuse they should speak to their designated safeguarding lead (or deputy).
+• making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up

+- not tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys" - challenging behaviours (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, flicking bras and lifting up skirts - educating pupils on why child on child abuse is unacceptable - the likelihood that girls are more likely to be victims and boys perpetrators - the fact that a child may be lesbian, gay or bisexual (LGB) or gender questioning is not in itself an inherent risk factor for harm, however children who are LGB or gender questioning can be targeted by other children.
+In some cases, a child who is perceived by other children to be LGB or gender questioning - whether they are or not - can be just as vulnerable as children who identify as LGBT.
+Risks can be compounded where children who are LGB or gender-questioning lack a trusted adult with whom they can be open.
+Staff should endeavour to reduce the additional barriers faced, and create a culture for them to speak out or share their concerns with a member of staff. - All staff should understand, that even if there are no reports it does not mean it is not happening, it may be the case that it is just not being reported.
+As such it is important if staff have any concerns regarding child on child abuse they should speak to the designated safeguarding lead (or deputy).